 Overall study design is described in Section 4.1 of the protocol.
-Subjects who are hospitalized for COVID-19 symptoms and meet the eligibility criteria will be randomized 1:1 to receive acalabrutinib plus BSC (Arm 1: n=70) vs BSC (Arm 2: n=70).
+Subjects who are hospitalized for COVID-19 symptoms and meet the eligibility criteria will be randomized 1:1 to receive acalabrutinib plus BSC (Arm 1: n=30) vs BSC (Arm 2: n=30).

-Stratification by age (≥65 vs <65 years) and comorbidities (present vs absent) will be applied to randomization.
+Stratification by age (≥ 65 vs < 65 years) and comorbidities (present vs absent) will be applied to randomization.

-The primary hypothesis of the study is to compare the efficacy of acalabrutinib plus BSC (Arm 1) vs BSC (Arm 2), as measured by the proportion of subjects who are alive and free of respiratory failure at Day 14:
+The primary objective of the study is to evaluate the safety and preliminary efficacy of acalabrutinib plus BSC (Arm 1) vs BSC (Arm 2).
+There is no formal hypothesis testing for the safety and efficacy endpoints.
+The primary focus for the efficacy is to estimate the treatment effect as measured by the difference between treatment arms in the proportion of subjects who are alive and free of respiratory failure.